911: Man kills daughter who was also his wife after breakup

 Steven Pladl told his wife last year that he had impregnated their daughter and planned to marry her after obtaining a divorce, according to the Richmond Times-Dispatch .
 As a child Katie Pladl had been adopted by a family out of state but after turning 18 she reached out to her birth parents through social media and began living with the family.

-Atorney Rick Friedman, who had been representing Steven Pladl in the felony incest case, said he had breakfast with Pladl only a month ago and had no indication such violence was possible.
+Attorney Rick Friedman, who had been representing Steven Pladl in the felony incest case, said he had breakfast with Pladl only a month ago and had no indication such violence was possible.

 "This really bothers me a lot because nobody ever could have predicted this.
 If anybody had a remote idea anybody was in harm's way there would have been no bond set," he said.
 "There was just absolutely no prior notice anything would happen to these people."